Whitefield F.C.: Final matches

 Whitefield's final Scottish Cup ties came in the 1891–92 preliminary rounds.
-In the first preliminary round, the club beat Clydesdale of Rutherglen 7–0 in a replay, but lost 9–0 - the club's heaviest Scottish Cup defeat - at Battlefield F.C. in the second.
+In the first preliminary round, the club beat Clydesdale of Rutherglen 7–0 in a replay, but lost 9–0 - the club's heaviest Scottish Cup defeat - at Battlefield in the second.

 In the Glasgow Cup, the club's quarter-final tie with Linthouse was switched from Whitefield Park to Linthouse's Langlands Park, "owing to the big attraction", but at kick-off time Whitefield had not turned up; Linthouse therefore kicked a goal and claimed the tie.
 The two sides did play the tie properly the following week, with Linthouse winning 5–2.

 The club had disbanded by the time the 1892–93 season started, so it could not take part in its first qualifying round match in the Scottish Cup.
 However, because opponents Summertown Athletic had also been wound up, some club members re-started the Whitefield to play a second round tie with Motherwell.
 On arrival at Motherwell, Whitefield scratched from the competition, and the clubs played out a friendly instead, Motherwell winning 3–0; this seems to have been Whitefield's final match.
 As was common with defunct clubs hoping for a revival or one final payday, the club entered both the Scottish Cup and Glasgow Cup in 1893–94, but scratched from both competitions before playing a match.

 Colours

-The club's colours were originally navy shirts and white shorts.
-In 1888 the club changed to a navy and white jersey, probably in hoops.
+The club's colours were originally blue jerseys and white knickers, the jerseys from 1879 being described as navy blue, with navy hose.
+In 1888 the club changed to a navy and white jersey, probably in hoops, and blue knickers.

 Ground

-The club played at Whitefield Park, from which the club took its name.
+The club played at Whitefield Park, from which the club took its name, with an entrance on Copeland Road.
 This was a ground in Govan and not related to the home ground of Cambuslang.
 After 1892 the ground was used by the South Western Juniors side.

 The clubhouse was a victim of burglary in 1886, two boys breaking in to steal three jerseys plus a pair of boots, a football, and a comb.